dillonschultz93/discord-bot/README.md

 # discord-bot

-A bot for my discord server.
+A bot for the Yggdrasil II: Electric Boogaloo.

+## Commands

+### !ping

+This will return the message "Pong".